HonestBlocks/E-Voting/README.md

 Altering the votes is not possible as per the consensus mechanisms used by different blockchains, 'proof of work' works fine.

 ## Implementation
- 1. Admin Dashboard
- 2. Android app for voting
+Implementation of Admin Dashboard and Android app for voting can be found [here](https://drive.google.com/drive/folders/103hue4pyO6MGW8CbTU8Xw1C1H2PD7Ybl?usp=sharing).